jfmaas/HOS-TYPO3-discovery/README.md

 You must see: 22, 80, 3306

-If the server is in internet you can test the (web-) server with your browser.
+If the server is connected to the  internet you can test the (web-) server with your browser.

 #### Getting MySQL Support In PHP

-To get MySQL support in PHP, we can install the php-mysqlnd package.
+To get MySQL support in PHP, we can install the php-mysqld package.
 It's a good idea to install some other PHP modules as well as you might need them for your applications.
 You can search for available PHP5 modules like this:

 ```
 sudo yum search php